delvedor/electron-is/README.md

-# is-electron
+# electron-is
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](http://standardjs.com/)

 An 'is' utility for Electron.
-`is-electron` provides a set of isomorphic 'is' APIs, that you can use it both in main and renderer process.
+`electron-is` provides a set of isomorphic 'is' APIs, that you can use it both in main and renderer process.
 See <a href="#usage">usage</a> for more information.

 ## Install
 ```
-$ npm install is-electron --save
+$ npm install electron-is --save
 ```

 ## API